ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

 > data/example_directory_2/sub_directory_2: example_file_3.txt
 > example_file_4.txt

-On windows, you can use the `dir` command or manually explore the structure through the file explorer.
+On Windows, you can use the `dir` command or manually explore the structure through the File Explorer.

  - [ ] TASK: Upload the files in the data folder.
 Remember to change the **project ID** and the **source** from the command above